How to Sign an EXE File Using Code Signing Certificate?

 signtool verify /v <path to the signed EXE or Windows application>

-By following the steps outlined, you can complete your Windows Code Signing process.
+You can complete your Windows Code Signing process by following the steps outlined.
 This will add an extra layer of security, prove their authenticity, and guarantee their integrity.

-Now that your Windows Code Signing process is complete, it is time to make sure your EXE has been signed properly, and your end-users won’t encounter any issues with it while installing.
+Now that your Windows Code Signing process is complete, it is time to ensure your EXE has been appropriately signed and your end-users won’t encounter any issues with it while installing.
 Let’s see how to do it.

 How to Make Sure the EXE has been Signed Correctly?